Terms & Conditions

 Payment of price in installments

-The payment of the purchase price may be settled in two or more installments, within the deadlines specified on the Centre for Contemplative Creative Science or otherwise communicated by the Owner.
-Specific Products may be excluded from this payment model.
+The payment of the purchase price may be settled in two or more installments, within the deadlines specified by the Centre for Contemplative Creative Science or otherwise communicated by the Owner specific Products may be excluded from this payment model.
 If the User fails to meet any of the payment deadlines, the entire outstanding amount shall become immediately due and payable.

 Authorization for future PayPal payment